wanghaisheng/responsive-landing-page-starter/content/blog/en/startup-community-partner-build-up-labs.md

 * **Industries**: Digital and Mobile, Consumer, Impact and Sustainability, Fintech
 * **Typical Startup Profile**: Early-stage companies with an MVP, from outside the EU leveraging Lisbon as a starting point for Europe

-## In three sentences or less, tell us about your startup studio, its focus, benefits and goals.
+## In Three Sentences or Less, Tell Us About Your Startup Studio, Its Focus, Benefits and Goals

 As a startup studio, we’ve been optimizing the process of venture building with our resident team, from Ideation to Market Validation, MVP creation, soft-launch and growth.
 In the Studio, we also partner with great entrepreneurs to run those startups.

 We’ve also decided to build an Incubator alongside the Studio to leverage the resources we already have and support other startups.

-## What does being part of your incubator mean for founders?
-What can they expect?
+## What Does Being Part of Your Incubator Mean for Founders?
+What Can They Expect?

 Our incubator is managed by serial entrepreneurs, contrary to most other Incubators in Portugal that are usually run by academics from universities or government employees from Municipalities.